aaroo/cs544g2/gomcgp/README.md

 # Running/Testing

 A compiled executable for windows and linux are included.
+There are three included *.pem files.
+THese files must be in the same directory as the executable when its being run.

 Follow the instructions below to install GO.

-If you want to compile the source follow th rest of the instructions after installing GO.
+If you want to compile the source follow the rest of the instructions after installing GO.

 ```bash
 # should print help: